Help stop domestic abuse in Lincolnshire

 LDASS logoLincolnshire Police crest

-If you have information about domestic abuse happening to someone you know, tell us, 100% anonymously. click or tap here for our online form, here on our website, or call 0800 555 111.
+If you have information about domestic abuse happening to someone you know, tell us, 100% anonymously.
+Call 0800 555 111 or go to our online form, here on our website:

 In an emergency, always call 999.